lolasundara/portfolio/_case-study/cold-tea.md

 image: "/images/cold-tea.png"
 title: "COLDTEA"
 category: "[Campaign - Branding & Packaging]"
 details: "ColdTea is an existing restaurant and hidden bar located in the heart of kensington market, Toronto.
-The name itself derives from local jargon, meaning cold beer is served out of teapots."
+The name itself derives from local jargon, meaning cold beer is served from teapots.
+In this project I explored the many meanings and tones of colour, then combined it with variations of brews."
-exploration-text: "In the exploration process I redesigned CT's logo.
-From a graffiti marking to a digitally vectorized piece; I then took the project even further and expanded their in-house brew to a campaign for retail marketing promotion.
-The project deliverables includes a logo, a promotional poster, and the packaging design for the beer cans."
 exploration:
   - ct-sketch-1.png
 variations: